bardonl/ProjectBuilder/readme.md

 <p>This application will help you to set up your default files for any new webapplication</p>

-<p>This console application will ask for a few configurations which are need to build a default webapplication to your preferences.</p>
+<p>This console application will ask for a few configurations which are needed to build a default webapplication to your preferences.</p>
-<p>This consists of:</p>
+<p>This includes:</p>
 <ul>
 <li>Project name</li>
 <li>Frameworks needed (Such as Symfony or Laravel)</li>